beacourage/Bowling_challenge--Java/README.md

 Bowling Challenge
 =================

 Challenge to improve and practice Java.
+This was one of the challenges from Makers Academy.

 ## The Task